Marcao02/complaw-deeptech/L4/new_L4_architecture.md

     - The "more-convenient" part makes for simpler program analysis/transformation code.
 The "more-strong-typed" part does too, by removing the need to handle (or " unsafely" not handle) impossible cases that the type system doesn't prevent.
     - For example, if `app` is a function symbol application, then `app.fn` is a feature-rich model of the function symbol, rather than just a `Symbol`.
       Thus, our implementation language will not ask us to handle the case where the symbol does not resolve to a FnSymbol object in our global map of `Symbol`s  to `FnSymbol` objects (which would be the alternative approach, if we don't use L-AST).
     - Syntax error checking happens here, but not typechecking yet.
-AST nodes with optional t ype annotations have a `.sort : Option[Sort]` field.
+AST nodes with optional type annotations have a `.sort : Option[Sort]` field.
     - AST is still the source of truth, and that is somtimes what we transform when we do transformations.
 L-AST is then rebuilt.
     - Since we want to do pattern matching on L-AST types also, in Scala we would need to make them immutable case classes as well.
     - L-AST types might wrap AST types.
 E.g. if t : L-AST.Term, then t.ast : AST.Term.

 - TL-AST (typed linked AST) types are identical to L-AST types, but every L-AST node with a `.sort : Option[Sort]` field has a `.sort : Sort` field.
-    - This datastructure could be automatically generated from L-AST.
+    - This datastructure (the datatypes and/or interfaces and/or classes) could be automatically generated from those of L-AST.
+        - Or perhaps I can find a way to use polymorphism to accomplish the same thing.
-    - In principle, I would like for us to be able to output to an AST object that has explicit type annotations on everything.
-This simplifies our mental model, makes our formal methods independent of type inference and intersection function-types.
+    - We should be able to output to an AST object that has explicit, linear-time checkable type annotations on everything.
+This simplifies our mental model, and makes our formal methods independent of type inference and intersection function-types.